cysouw/diathesis/text/c07_participle.md

    Der Schrank bleibt geschlossen.
 :::

-A recurrent topic of debate in German grammar is the question whether the different constructions with the auxiliary *sein* should be considered to be a single construction or not [cf. @thieroff2007 for a survey].
+A recurrent topic of debate in German grammar is the question whether the different constructions with the auxiliary *sein* should be considered to be a single construction or not [cf. @thieroff2007 for a summary of the debate].
 I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific verb can only occur in one of these):

 i. the *sein-Perfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], ii. the *sein-Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv],